Print this page (attorney exhibit format)

 - Intake review frames the matter objective, likely sources, timing pressures, and who can authorize handling.

-- Written matter definition fixes the approved sources, authority path, delivery route, and handling boundaries before technical steps begin.
+- Written matter definition confirms the approved sources, authorization path, delivery route, and handling parameters before technical steps begin.

-- Handling, transfer, verification references when used, and close-out records all track back to that same written frame.
+- Preservation records, transfer references, and verification references when used all track back to that same written frame.

-- Custody, delivery, and close-out records tied to the same confirmed matter definition
+- Custody, delivery, and preservation-record requirements tied to the defined scope

 1. Intake Review